mmiele/TechnicalNotes/DASH-Test/documents/Glossary.md

 This [list of network protocols](https://en.wikipedia.org/wiki/List_of_network_protocols_(OSI_model)) article categorize the network protoocol by the nearest layer in the Open Systems Interconnection model.
 This list is not exclusive to only the OSI protocol family.
 Many of these protocols are originally based on the Internet Protocol Suite (TCP/IP) and other models and they often do not fit neatly into the OSI layers.

+## N ##

+### NAT ###

+The **Network address translation (NAT)** is a method of mapping an IP address space into another by modifying network address information in the IP header of packets while they are in transit across a traffic routing device.
+The technique was originally used to avoid the need to assign a new address to every host when a network was moved, or when the upstream Internet service provider was replaced, but could not route the networks address space.
+It has become a popular and essential tool in conserving global address space in the face of IPv4 address exhaustion.
+One Internet-routable IP address of a NAT gateway can be used for an entire private network.

+As network address translation modifies the IP address information in packets, NAT implementations may vary in their specific behavior in various addressing cases and their effect on network traffic.
+The specifics of NAT behavior are not commonly documented by vendors of equipment containing NAT implementations.
+For more information, see [Network address translation](https://en.wikipedia.org/wiki/Network_address_translation).

 ### NBI ###

 In computer networking and computer architecture, a northbound interface (NBI) of a component is an **interface that allows the component to communicate with a higher level component, using the latter component's southbound interface**.
 The northbound interface conceptualizes the lower level details (e.g., data or functions) used by, or in, the component, allowing the component to interface with higher level layers.